peerix - v0.5.0

 Lifecycle events include:

-• stream[:add,:remove]: a remote peer publishes or unpublishes a media stream.
+• stream[:add,:remove]: fired when a remote peer shares or unshares a media stream.

-• track[:add,:remove]: a track is added or removed from a media stream by a remote peer.
+• track[:add,:remove]: fired when a track is added or removed from a media stream.

-• error: an error occurs with a peer connection, media stream, data channel, or signaling.
+• error: fired when an error occurs with a peer connection, media stream, data channel, or signaling.

-You can subscribe to either group or specific events using the :event suffix.
+You can subscribe to either group events or individual events using the :event suffix.

 Peerix supports multiple signaling drivers for peer discovery and negotiation purposes.
 You can choose the driver that best fits your application's needs: